 Host homes are emergency short-term placements in volunteers’ own homes in the community for people who are homeless or at risk of homelessness

-Housing First is a housing intervention that provides unconditional accommodation for people with complex needs.
+Housing First is a housing intervention that provides accommodation with minimal conditionality for people with complex needs.

 Psychologically Informed Environments are services that take into account the emotional and psychological needs of the individuals using them and working in them.